-Before making payment to the vendor in the event of any dispute or refusal to pay on the part of the purchaser the Auctioneers may entirely at their discretion annul and cancel the sale of such a Lot or Lots.
+Before making payment to the Vendor in the event of any dispute or refusal to pay on the part of the Purchaser the Auctioneers may entirely at their discretion annul and cancel the sale of such a Lot or Lots.

 (I) No Lot whether sold or unsold may be removed from the saleground without the written authority of the Auctioneers.
-Passes for such removal must be obtained from the Auctioneers’ offices and each Lot will be checked out by the Auctioneers or their duly authorise representative.
+Pass Outs for such removal must be obtained from the Auctioneers’ offices and each Lot will be checked out by the Auctioneers or their duly authorise representative.
 The Auctioneers accept no liability for Lots while on the saleground whether sold or unsold.